tweag/FawltyDeps/README.md

 - to use the Python environment at `.venv/` to map dependency names in `pyproject.toml` into import names used in your code under `my_package/`

+If `--pyenv` is not used, and no Python environments are found within your project, FawltyDeps will fall back to looking at your _current Python environment_:
+This is the environment in which FawltyDeps itself is installed.
+This works well when you, for example, `pip install fawltydeps` into the same virtualenv as your project dependencies.

 You can use `--pyenv` multiple times to have FawltyDeps look for packages in multiple Python environments.
-When mapping a dependency into import names, FawltyDeps will then use the union of all imports provided by all matching packages across those Python environments as valid import names for that dependency.
+In this case (or when multiple Python environments are found inside your project) FawltyDeps will use the union (superset) of all imports provided by all matching packages across those Python environments as valid import names for that dependency.

 #### Identity mapping

-When FawltyDeps is unable to find an installed package that corresponds to a declared dependency, FawltyDeps will fall back to an "identity mapping", where it _assumes_ that the dependency provides a single import of the same name, i.e. it will expect that when you depend on `some_package`, then that should correspond to `import some_package` statements in your code.
+When unable to find an installed package that corresponds to a declared dependency, FawltyDeps will fall back to an "identity mapping", where it _assumes_ that the dependency provides a single import of the same name, i.e. it will expect that when you depend on `some_package`, then that should correspond to `import some_package` statements in your code.